madhavseth512/100_Days_of_code_python/Beginner/DAY01/README.md

 - Variable naming conventions which are similar to C++ language
 - Finally we made the project of band name generator

-### There are two python files in this folder one of which contains the basic implementation of Python language which I did during the lectures
-### Another one contains the code for bnad name generator project.
+**There are two python files in this folder one of which contains the basic implementation of Python language which I did during the lectures.
+Another one contains the code for band name generator project.**